resque/resque/README.markdown

 `Resque.reserve` code snippet above and process jobs until it can't find any more, at which point it will sleep for a small period and repeatedly poll the queue for more jobs.

-Workers can be given multiple queues (a "queue list") and run on multiple machines.
-In fact they can be run anywhere with network access to the Redis server.

 Installation
 ------------